Corporate Compliance Policy

 Bayer's 10 Compliance Principles

 The Board of Management is unreservedly committed to compliance, and Bayer will forgo any business transaction that would violate our compliance principles.
-These principles are enshrined in our Corporate Compliance Policy, which is available in 42 languages and sets out our commitment to:
+These principles are enshrined in our Corporate Compliance Policy and sets out our commitment to:

 1. We compete fairly in every market